 CDL Treehouse in Singapore (Photo source: Inhabit.com)

-While aeroponics are a natural progression from hydroponics, the method is orders of magnitude more efficient than traditional, in-soil agriculture.
-According to NASA’s own website,
+While aeroponics is a natural progression from hydroponics, the method is orders of magnitude more efficient than traditional, in-soil agriculture.
+According to NASA's own website,

 "Aeroponics systems can reduce water usage by 98 percent, fertilizer usage by 60 percent, and pesticide usage by 100 percent, all while maximizing crop yields.
 Plants grown in the aeroponic systems have also been shown to uptake more minerals and vitamins, making the plants healthier and potentially more nutritious."
 (Source: NASA.gov)

 NASA Researcher harvesting leafy greens from an aeroponic system (Photo source: nasa.gov)